cfrg/draft-irtf-cfrg-hash-to-curve/draft-irtf-cfrg-hash-to-curve.md

 ### Random Oracle {#term-rom}

 It is often the case that the output of the encoding function {{term-encoding}}
-should be (a) distributed uniformly at random on the elliptic curve and (b) invertible.
+should be (a) distributed uniformly at random on the elliptic curve and (b) non-invertible.
 That is, there is no discernible relation existing between outputs that can be computed based on the inputs.
 Moreover, given such an encoding function F from bitstrings to points on the curve, as well as a single point y, it is computationally intractable to